davisjam/vuln-regex-detector/README.md

 1. **Regex extraction**: It is *static*.
 If you dynamically define regexes (e.g. `new Regex(patternAsAVariable)`) we do not know about it.
 2. **Regex extraction**: It is *input agnostic*, so it detects vulnerable regexes whether or not they are currently exploitable.
 As long as a vulnerable regex is only used on trusted input, it will not be exploited.
 If a vulnerable regex is only used in test code, then it is not currently a problem.
 Judge for yourself how comfortable you feel about keeping non-exploitable vulnerable regexes in your code.
 3. **Vulnerability detection**: It is *detector dependent*.
 All of the detectors have their flaws, and none has received careful testing.
-Thanks to the validation stage we only report truly vulnerable regexes (high precision/no false positives), but there may be unreported vulnerabilities (risk of low recall/false negatives) e.g. due to bugs or timeouts in the detection phase.
+Thanks to the validation stage we only report truly vulnerable regexes (high precision/no false positives), but there may be unreported vulnerabilities (risk of low recall/false negatives) e.g. due to bugs or timeouts in the detection stage.

 # Supported OSes